catcolib/catcolib.github.io/README.md

-# Welcome to Code Club!
+# Welcome to Code Camp!

 Join us at the Catoosa County Library every Wednesday from June 5 through August 28, between 3:00 and 5:00. <br>

 You can work on any project you want.
-We have a ton of suggestions to help you get started creating something awesome. <br>
+We have a ton of suggestions to help you get started creating something awesome.
+There are some ideas at the bottom... <br>

 If you don't know what you want to do, our club leader will work with you to find something fun to start with.
 Maybe you want to build a game, or a website, or a circuit board, or a robot -- the opportunities are endless! <br>